yay135/gene_connectivity/readme.md

 Activate the environment.
 ``conda activate gnn_cuda``
 #### 3.4.2 Configure for cpu
-If you don't have a GPU or if your system specs are different than specified, configure a CPU-only environment as follows:
+If you don't have a GPU or if your system specs are different than specified,
-Install Python 3.11 and pip on your system.
-Run the following command to install all the required Python libraries.
+configure a CPU-only environment using the following commands:
 ``cd gene_connectivity``
 ``conda create -n gnn python=3.10``
 ``conda activate gnn``